 Definition

 An isolator is an essential device in electrical substations.
 Its primary function is to ensure the safety of personnel and equipment by disconnecting a part of the circuit when it is not in use.
 Unlike circuit breakers, isolators do not have a mechanism for extinguishing arcs.
-They are used to open a circuit under no-load conditions, providing a visible gap to ensure the circuit is safely isolated.
+They are used to open a circuit under no-load conditions, providing a visible gap.

 Types of Isolators used in substation